 Consider the font style when making your selection; a non-serif font such as Arial would probably be more legible, but I wanted to experiment.

-Now onto using your own photograph!
+Now onto using your own headshot!

-Working with Your Own Headshot Photo
+Working with Your Own Photo

 This would be a fun project to do if you have photos of members of the family that you want to use instead of pulling something off the internet.
 It’s just like making a stencil!